SailingGeographer/PythonTools/README.md

 This tool is ideal for GIS admins needing an efficient, repeatable way to handle account closures while keeping stakeholders informed.

 Author: Jeff Erwin Contact: See profile for further details.

+ExcelCombineExcelFilesToOne.ipynb

+This repository provides an ArcGIS Notebook (or standalone Python notebook) that automates the process of combining multiple Excel files into a single workbook, with each original file placed into its own sheet.
+This is useful for consolidating datasets from multiple sources or standardizing data intake workflows.

+The notebook uses pandas and openpyxl to read Excel files from a specified directory and write them into a unified Excel workbook.
+Users are prompted to provide the source folder path and output filename.
+The notebook also includes basic error handling and markdown instructions to make the process straightforward.

+This tool is perfect for data analysts or GIS professionals who manage multiple Excel datasets and need a fast, reliable way to merge them into one file for reporting or further analysis.

+Author: Jeff Erwin Contact: See profile for details.